greencloudcomputing/docs/docs/api/dispatcher.md

 -   Tag - allows you to attach a specific meta data marker to a function.
 These can then be filtered to allow you to quickly search, sort and group required functions.
 Tags are specific to your account.
 -   Dispatcher - The service that allocates the workload across the GreenCloud network.

 In detail, the dispatcher can be thought of as an intelligent queue.
-When people offer their machines for use, their machine is added to and stays in the queue if it meets the following conditions -:
+When people offer their machines for use, their machines become Nodes.
+They are added to and stay in the Node queue if they meet the following conditions -:

 1. They are available for work.
 2. They are not currently processing work.